petitpandarouge/ObsidianScripts/README.md

 - having a fully tested code, to easely **maintain** it,
 - having a fully typed code, to easely **read** it.

+The framework is implemented following the TDD method.
+The tests are then the [specs](https://html-preview.github.io/?url=https://github.com/petitpandarouge/ObsidianScripts/blob/main/obsinflate/reports/test-report.html) 🔥.

 ## Building and bundling

 `git clone` this repo and execute the following commands: